wamriewdan/DL4Reservoir_Characterisation/README.md

 Execution:

 Download/ clone the repository and unzip it to a preferable location on your computer.
-Download the test dataset and place them in the same directory with the python files.
+Download the test dataset and place them in the same directory with the jupyter-notebook.
 Navigate to the location of the files and open the jupyter notebook on your browser, import the files and run them or copy the code to a new notebook and execute.